AIStream-Peelout/flow-forecast/flood_forecast/README.md

 ## New model

 New models should be added to the dictionary of models.
-That